A Guide to the Rankings System in Snooker

 This can lead to a situation where players can drop down the rankings, despite a strong performance at a tournament.
-For example, if 2015 world champion Stuart Bingham were to finish as runner-up at the 2017 World Championship, at first glance he might be expected to climb the rankings on the basis of a strong performance.
+For example, if 2015 world champion Stuart Bingham had finished as runner-up at the 2017 World Championship, at first glance he might have expected to have climbed the rankings on the basis of a strong performance.

-In reality however, he would likely drop, as the amount that he would earn by finishing as runner-up (£160,000), would be less than the amount that he took home for winning the event (£300,000).
-He would therefore ‘lose’ £140,000 from his official world ranking after the tournament and so be vulnerable to those around him.
+In reality however, he still would have dropped, as the amount that he would have earned by finishing as runner-up (£160,000), would have been less than the amount that he took home for winning the event in 2014 (£300,000).
+He would therefore have ‘lost’ £140,000 from his official world ranking after the tournament and been overtaken.

 Although the official world rankings are updated after each completed event, the seeding lists used to determine seedings for future events are instead revised at specified points during each season.
 These points are known as ‘seeding revisions’ or ‘seeding cut-off points’.

 The mid-season revisions during the 2016/17 season will take place following the:

 - 2017 Northern Ireland Open